 - One cup of milk has 8 grams of protein.

-- One cup of dry beans has about 16 grams of protein.
+- One cup of cooked beans has about 14 grams of protein.

-Quinoa, legumes and nuts are great sources of plant-based protein for vegetarians and vegans.
-By making sure you have at least one or two protein-rich foods on your plate at each of your meals, you should be well on your way to reaching your ideal protein intake.
+Quinoa, legumes, tofu and nuts are great sources of plant-based protein for vegetarians and vegans.
+By making sure you have heart-healthy, protein-rich food on your plate at each of your meals, you should be well on your way to reaching your ideal protein intake.

-Some people turn to protein supplements — sold in forms of ready-to-drink shakes, bars, gels and powders — to increase their protein intake.
-But unless you are an elite endurance athlete or a bodybuilder, you probably don’t need protein supplements.
-If you are a healthy, active adult, you should be able to meet your protein needs with whole foods from your regular diet, and protein supplements are not likely necessary.
+Some people turn to protein supplements — ready-to-drink shakes, bars, gels and powders — to increase their protein intake.
+But if you are a healthy, active adult, you should be able to meet your protein needs with whole foods from your regular diet.